-There are no guarantees in life.
-There is no 100% formula for getting a contract.
+There is no guaranteed formula for getting a contract.
 However, there is a strategy for giving you the very best opportunity to claim the contract at the interview.

-In Part II, we will be looking at the DOING of the interview.
+In Part 2, we will be looking at the doing of the interview.
 In particular, your state of being before, during and after the interview.

 Can you do the job?

 Will you fit in with the team?
 Clearly, you must reach a reasonable technical standard to get the contract.
 These days, clients demand that contractors can pull their weight on a project, and there is little room for passengers.
 That said, the best technical candidate does not necessarily get the job, which is what Part 2 is all about – meeting the second key criteria.

 The client wants to be convinced that you will slot into the team and hit the ground running.
 Clients, as a rule, do not enjoy interviewing.
 Many clients are far more nervous that the candidates.
 They want to find someone quickly, but not just anyone.
 They want someone they can enjoy working with who will fit in, not make waves, and do a good job.
 They dearly hope to find someone in the first round of interviews.
 They would rather not go through a second round with a different group of agencies and the inevitable slip on the project plan of another 3 weeks or more.

 So this is the context.
 Let’s assume you know your stuff, and have done the preparation to handle any technical tests; that you’ve reviewed your own experience and CV in the light of what you know about the client, so you can expand on your experiences with confidence and share your knowledge.

 Let’s see how you can allow yourself to be at your best for this meeting.

 We are all different